eProsima/AML-IP/amlip_docs/rst/demo/tensor_inference.rst

 Run demo
 ========

+This demo explains the implemented nodes in `amlip_demo_nodes/amlip_tensorflow_inference_demo`.

 Run Edge Node
 -------------

-In the first terminal, run the following command:
+In the first terminal, run the Edge Node with the following command:

 .. code-block:: bash